 All medical students enrolled in Mayo Medical School or the University of Puerto Rico School of Medicine may take part in the M.D.-M.S.
 Program.
 Students in the program must dedicate one year to pursuing the master's degree — either between their second and third years or between their third and fourth years of medical school.

-Each year, the Center for Translational Science Activities (CTSA) offers a small number of students in the M.D.-M.S.
+Each year, the Center for Clinical and Translational Science (CCaTS) offers a small number of students in the M.D.-M.S.
 Program an award that covers program fees while also providing a stipend and support for research expenses.
 All applicants are considered for this competitive award during the application review process.